alexapostolu/night/README.md

 The `source.night` file is where you write the code.
 But I don't like the extention `.night`.
 I'm looking for something shorter, but don't know what yet.
 I'm also working on a logo, but I'm really bad at designing.
 I'm thinking of something similar to `logo2.png`.

-Also, this language is very similar to the C family `(cool!)` since I'm not that creative, and I'm just starting out.
+Also, this language is very similar to the C family since I'm not that creative, and I'm just starting out.
 Definitly going to change it down the road.

 ---

 **Special Features (updated as progress continues):**

-- no implicit conversions (similar to Rust)
+- no conversions whatsoever, only casts
 - and that's it :)

 ---